 Furniture and equipment is recorded at cost or, if donated, at fair market value at the date of donation.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets, which range from three to five years.
 The Organization capitalizes all fixed asset purchases over \$1,000 with an estimated useful life of three or more years.
-At June 30, 2022 and 2021, furniture and equipment are fully depreciated.
+At June 30, 2023 and 2022, furniture and equipment are fully depreciated and have been removed from the accounting records.
+Certain furniture and equipment are being provided to the Organization by the Archdiocese of Denver as part of the service fee paid to the Mission Advancement Office.
+See note 7.